WatchOutNewsAgency/wona.github.com/_posts/2017-02-27-the-sac-has-holes.md

 ---
 layout: post
-title: "The SAC has holes: An analysis of the electoral system"
+title: "The SAC has holes: Analysis of the electoral system"
 tags: [wona, column]
 category: coverstory
 image: cover-sac-holes.png